jon-e-turner/node-refmark/README.md

 # RefMark

 JavaScript benchmarking suite designed to acquire two or more git refs, build them, then execute the requested tests.
 Uses 0x under the hood.
+Mostly a prototype for [refmark](https://github.com/jon-e-turner/refmark).

 ## Command Structure